*The following story is based on actual events*

 “Please…” I whispered, bowing my head in despair.

-There was a flash of lightning.
+Another flash of lightning.
 In the water, I saw her face.
-Her eyes were open, staring, terrified.
+Her eyes were open, terrified.
 Beneath her, a tangle of ghastly, pale arms groped from the depths.

 Thunder crashed.
 The rotting couch in the entrance jerked upright and slammed down over the entrance.
 The flashlight fell from my hand.

-In the oily darkness, I screamed as icy fingers locked around my ankles.
+In the oily darkness, I screamed as clammy fingers locked around my ankles.

 From the Pohang Intercity Bus Terminal, take the bus to Jangsa Haesuyokjang (장사 해수욕장).
 When you get off the bus, head down to the beach and walk under the highway via the tunnel.
 Turn left and walk along the highway until the road turns a corner.
 On your right, you will see signs for the Dalnim Pension (달님펜션).
 The next driveway leads up the hill to the haunted house.